 Planning together: Highlights from the Summer 2025 Community Planning Academy

-The Summer 2025 cohort of Montgomery Planning’s Community Planning Academy’s inaugural class delivered on their promise.
+The Summer 2025 Class of Montgomery Planning’s Community Planning Academy delivered on their promise.
 From June through September, 50 residents devoted their time to review eight modules and provide feedback on how to improve the curriculum.

-The inaugural class of “Summer Learners” was selected from over 600 Montgomery County residents.
-The cohort included participants from diverse backgrounds, with a focus on welcoming those who had limited prior experience with the planning process.
+The class was selected from over 640 Montgomery County residents and included participants from diverse backgrounds, with a focus on welcoming those who had limited prior experience with the planning process.
 Each participant received a $150 gift card in recognition of their work to help refine the content in the curriculum.

 Eight self-paced modules on planning fundamentals, each 30–45 minutes long